Kamigami55/Ater/README.md

 ## To run Ater on your computer

-Install Ruby and Rails
+- Install Ruby and Rails

-cd to your Ater directory and then run:
+- Use your terminal, **cd** to your Ater directory
+- Run the following commands:
 ```
 $ bundle install
 $ rake db:reset
 $ rails s
 ```
+- Use your browser to browse *http://localhost:3000*

 ## To-Do